Michael Yoshitaka Erlewine mitcho Singapore Associate Professor National University of Singapore.

 Hello!

 I am an Associate Professor (Presidential Young Professor) in Linguistics at the National University of Singapore and currently a Core Fellow at the University of Helsinki’s Helsinki Collegium for Advanced Studies.
 I received my Ph.D. from MIT Linguistics in 2014.
 My lab investigates the structure of sentences (syntax) and how these structures map to meaning (semantics).
-Much of our work is based on fieldwork on understudied languages, especially of Southeast Asia.
+Much of our work is based on the study of historically understudied languages, especially of Southeast Asia.
 I serve as Associate Editor at Glossa and Journal of Semantics and on the Editorial Boards of Natural Language & Linguistic Theory and Journal of East Asian Linguistics.

 Areas of interest